 Source: DWU Consulting February 2026 web study.
 Rates collected from rental car company websites (Avis/Budget) for reservations dated February 19–March 5, 2026.
 CFC labels vary by airport ("Customer Facility Charge," "Customer Facility Fee," "Facility Fee," etc.).
 Small-hub airport CFC rates are available upon request from DWU Consulting.

-The most common CFC structure is a per-day charge with no cap on the number of chargeable days (used by the majority of airports outside California).
+A per-day charge with no cap is used by 22 of 28 non-CA large-hub airports (DWU survey).
 California airports predominantly use a per-day charge capped at 5 days, consistent with the state's Civil Code Section 1936.
 A few airports — SFO, ONT, and TUS — use a flat per-contract structure.
-Other notable cap structures include a 7-day cap (MCO, CLE, CMH), a 10-day cap (PDX), and a 12-day cap (SLC).
+Other cap structures include a 7-day cap (MCO, CLE, CMH), a 10-day cap (PDX), and a 12-day cap (SLC).

 III.
 Legal Framework